fuzzytron-Vivek/Knight-in-Love/README.md

 [![My Skills](https://skillicons.dev/icons?i=cpp,ros)](https://skillicons.dev)

-This is a ROS2 based repository aimed at generating a **workspace envelope** for a robotic arm.
+This is an experimental repository for generating a **workspace envelope** for a robotic arm using ROS2.

 The initial setup uses a **URDF 6DOF robotic arm** , further additions may involve custom models.